tchelonsius/100DaysOfCodeBootcamp/Intermediate/Days 29 and 30/README.md

 registered for a website request.
 If the requested website has not been registered yet, the user is informed of so.
 A default email can be set, so that every time the program runs, it is already going to be written in the email field.
 The data is stored in a json file, which makes it a lot easier to search for website requests.
+It is necessary to insert a password in the entry frame, before accessing the actual application.

 <img src="pwrd_manager.png" alt="image" style="width:250px;"/>